 Four-year universities provide students with either a Bachelor of Arts in Photography or a Bachelor of Fine Arts (BFA) in Photography.
 A Bachelor of Arts degree provides students with a general liberal arts education and requires students to take courses in other disciplines, including English, history, social sciences and foreign language, in addition to in-depth coursework in photography.
 The BFA is a professional art degree that includes advanced study of photography, as well as related artistic disciplines like drawing, painting and sculpting.

 Although no specific course of study is required, it is necessary that prospective photograph retouchers understand the foundations of photography, as well as the techniques and processes of photo editing and retouching.
 While some companies will prefer their employees to have a bachelor's degree, others will be satisfied with the associate's degree or technical certificate.
 It is important that aspiring photograph retouchers understand the differences between the many educational options and choose a course of study that aligns with their individual career goals.

-The U.S. Bureau of Labor Statistics (BLS) predicted that photographers could expect to see employment growth increase 3% from 2014-2024.
-This rate is slower than average for all occupations, and the job market in the field of photography is expected to be competitive.
+The U.S. Bureau of Labor Statistics (BLS) predicted that photographers could expect to see employment decline by 6% from 2018-2028.
 According to the BLS, many people are attracted to the field of photography, and the number of those pursuing careers in photography will be greater than the number of job openings.